 Take your picture with Bill – You have a couple of opportunities for this.
-You can pick “Cool Bill” playing his sax in the room that holds many items from his childhood and video telling his story.
+You can pick “Cool Bill” playing his sax in the room that holds many items from his childhood and a video telling his story.
 Or, out in the main concourse is “Governor Bill” watching over the affairs of the state.

 Replica watermelon – In 2005, Lloyd Bright brought in a large, award-winning watermelon.
 He and his brother grew them on the land their father Ivan owned east of Hope.
 The 2005 watermelon weighed in at 268.6 pounds and earned them a spot in the Guinness Book of World Records.
 This induction beat their own record of 260 pounds from 1986 when Bright’s son entered the contest and won as a child.

 Confederate Army Veteran and local hero – As promised earlier, the bathroom walls teem with incredible stories and memorabilia.
-I was the only one in the place that morning, so I could look everywhere, including the men’s restroom.
+I was the only one in the place that morning, so that I could look everywhere, including the men’s restroom.
 On the wall by the door is a photograph of Confederate War hero Captain Charles A. Bridewell.
 But, in Hope, Capt.
 Bridewell is a local hero in education.
 The first public school opened in Hope in 1880.
 Capt.
 Bridewell was the first teacher.
 Before that, he had his own private school.

 When cruising around downtown and across the city, you can find random pieces of art hidden in public and down a few alleys.